 Alibaba vs Aliyun

-Finding actual pricing for comparison purposes can be a bit complicated, as the prices are listed in a couple different places and do not quite exactly match up.
+Finding actual pricing for comparison purposes can be a bit complicated, as the prices are listed in a couple of different places and do not quite exactly match up since pricing varies between different instance types, and no instances from the two companies are identical.
 If one searches for Alibaba pricing, one ends up here, which I am going to call the “Alibaba Cloud” site.
 However, when you actually get an account and want to purchase an instance, you can up here or here, both of which I will call the “Aliyun” site.
 [Note that you may not be able to see the Aliyun sites without signing up for an account and actually logging-in.]

 Aliyun (literally translated “Ali Cloud”) was the original name of the company, and the name was changed to Alibaba Cloud in July 2017.
 Unsurprisingly, the Aliyun name has stuck around on the actual operational guts of the company, reflecting that it is probably hard-coded all over the place, both internally and externally with customers.
 (Supernor’s 3rd Conjecture: Engineering can never keep up with Marketing.)

 Both sites show that like the other major cloud providers, Alibaba’s pricing model includes a Pay-As-You-Go (PAYG) offering, with per-second billing.
 Note, however, that in order to save money on stopped instances, one must specifically enable a “No fees for stopped instances” feature.
-Luckily, this is a global one-time setting for instances operating under a VPC, and you can set it and forget it.
+Luckily, this is a global one-time setting for instances operating under all Pay-As-You-Go VPC instances, and you can set it and forget it.
 Unlike AWS, this feature is not available for any instances with local disks (this and other aspects of the description lead me to believe that Alibaba instances tend to be “sticky” to the underlying hardware instance).
-On AWS, local disks are described as ephemeral, and are simply deallocated when they are not in use.
-Like AWS, system/data disks continue to accrue costs even when an instance is stopped.
+On AWS, local disks are described as ephemeral and are simply deallocated when they are not in use.
+Like AWS, Alibaba Cloud system/data disks continue to accrue costs even when an instance is stopped.

 Both sites also show that Alibaba also has a one-month prepaid Subscription model.
 Based on a review of the pricing listed for the us-east-1 region on the Alibaba Cloud site, the monthly subscription discount reflects a substantial 30-60% discount compared to the cost of a PAYG instance that is left up for a full month.
 For a non-production environment that may only need to be up during normal business hours (say, 9 hours per day, weekdays only), one can easily see that it may be more cost-effective to go with the PAYG pricing, and use the ParkMyCloud service to shut the instances down during off-hours, saving 73%.